SebastianWaloszek/next_weather/README.md

 ## Web version

-The apps supports running it on the web with some caveats:
+The app supports running it on the web with some caveats:

 **1. The use of the MetaWeather API is blocked by their CORS policy.**